danielkinpara/RepData_PeerAssessment2/PA2_template.md

 #### 2.1 Loading dataset

 The dataset is available in a compressed format (*bz2* extension) from [this link](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2).
-The file size is 47MB, what consumes time and memory resources to be completed load.
-In order to speed up the loading process and to use less resources, only nine variables were loaded, as listed below:
+The file size is 47MB, which consumes time and memory resources to be complete loaded.
+In order to speed up the loading process and to use less resources, only nine variables were read from the data file, as listed below:

 1. **BGN-DATE** (character): date and time of the event occurrence ;
-2. **EVTYPE** (character): 985 event types when converted to class factor;
+2. **EVTYPE** (character): 985 event types (when converted to class factor);
-3. **FATALITIES** (numeric): number of death, direct or indirect related to the event;
+3. **FATALITIES** (numeric): number of deaths, direct or indirect related to the event;
 4. **INJURIES** (numeric): number of injuried people;
 5. **PROPDMG** (numeric): mantissa of the number of damages to properties;
 6. **PROPDMGEXP** (character): exponent of the previous number, coded as:
     - "K", thousand US dollars;
     - "M", million US dollars;
     - "B", billion US dollars;
-7. **CROPDMG** (numeric): mantissa of the crop damage;
+7. **CROPDMG** (numeric): mantissa of the crop damages;
 8. **CROPDMGEXP** (character): exponent of the previous number, same coding of PROPDMGEXP;
 9. **REFNUM** (numeric): unique index number.